keploy/keploy/.github/Pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-## How Has This Been Tested?
+## Please let us know if any test cases are added

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+Please describe the tests(if any).
+Provide instructions how its affecting the coverage.

 #### Describe if there is any unusual behaviour of your code(Write `NA` if there isn't)
 A clear and concise description of it.